Aterburey History, Family Crest & Coats of Arms

 Another 42 words (3 lines of text) are included under the topic Early Aterburey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aterburey family to the New World and Oceana
+Migration of the Aterburey family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Aterburey, or a variant listed above: William Atterbury, who sailed to Maryland in 1733; Henry Atterbury, who arrived in Maryland in 1742; and Lewis Atterbury, who was on record in Philadelphia in 1801..